victor-navarro/victor-navarro.github.io/_posts/2020-07-21-keep-pigeons-close.md

 <center><img src="/assets/img/cardiocol1.png" width="30%"></center><br>

  _Figure 1.
-Many slices of MPS data (left column) are used to reconstruct the heart’s ventricle (top right) and processed into a format your physician can interpret (bottom right)._</span>
+Many slices of MPS data (left column) are used to reconstruct the heart’s ventricle (top right) and processed into a format your physician can interpret (bottom right)._

 To avoid this interpretability problem, some researchers have proposed to aid humans’ interpretations [using artificial intelligence](https://dx.doi.org/10.1038%2Fs41568-018-0016-5).
 In a recent project, we took this proposal one step further, by requesting medical consultation from a feathery friend: the pigeon.
 In case you missed it, we have previously reported that [pigeons can proficiently classify mammograms and histology samples of human breast tissue as benign or malignant](https://doi.org/10.1371/journal.pone.0141357).
 This time around, using elementary operant conditioning techniques, [we trained pigeons to distinguish between MPS tests from normal of abnormal hearts](https://doi.org/10.3758/s13420-020-00410-z), which had nominal and low perfusion levels, respectively.